Corona Bankruptcy Attorneys

 In addition, if a Corona bankruptcy attorney reviews your finances and determines there is available income to pay creditors with, then you may not have the option of filing for Chapter 7 bankruptcy.
 In some cases you may only qualify to file a Chapter 13 bankruptcy case.

 There are many important benefits to filing for Chapter 13 protection including the ability to remove a second mortgage.
 You can remove your second mortgage, if the value of your home is at or below what you owe on your first mortgage.
 You must complete your Chapter 13 bankruptcy plan in order for your second mortgage to be unrecorded from your home.
 Currently most judges do not allow you to lien strip a second mortgage in a Chapter 7.

 Norma Duenas has represented hundreds of couples and individuals in filing for Chapter 7 and Chapter 13 bankruptcy in Corona.
 Her focus is on ensuring that clients understand how bankruptcy works and whether it is the right option.
 Her approach is to provide clients with the options available to resolve their financial problems and to help them rebuild their financial future.
 Ms. Duenas is a member of the National Association of Consumer Bankruptcy Attorneys and has an Excellent rating among clients on Avvo.com.
-Her law office is also part of the Better Business Bureau and has an A rating.

 As part of meeting with Norma Duenas you will fill out a questionnaire that will help us evaluate your financial situation and determine if bankruptcy can eliminate your debts and stop creditor collection efforts.
 The attorney provides a 1-hour free consultation to review your facts, answer questions, and provide you with options.